-TAMIU Community Engagement Lecture Series Presents Lecture Featuring Award-Winning Former SA City Manager Sculley
+TAMIU Community Engagement Lecture Series Features Award-Winning Former SA City Manager Sculley

-Texas A&M International University (TAMIU) will host a special talk on urban growth, civic leadership and fiscal responsibility by Sheryl Sculley, the former city manager of San Antonio and a nationally recognized leader in public administration Monday, Oct.
-6 from 6-7 p.m. in the Student Center Ballroom.
+A chance to gain rare insight into urban growth, civic leadership, and fiscal responsibility from a nationally recognized leader in public administration was the opportunity presented at Texas A&M International University (TAMIU) Monday, Oct.
+6 from 6 - 7 p.m. in the Student Center Ballroom.

-Doors will open at 5:30 p.m. with light refreshments for attendees.
-The keynote address by Sculley will begin promptly at 6 p.m. and conclude at 6:45 p.m.
-A brief Q&A session will follow, moderated by Dr. Andy Hillburn, associate professor, TAMIU College of Arts and Sciences, Department of Social Sciences.
-A mixer will take place after the event in the Rotunda, on the second floor outside the Ballroom.
-This portion of the evening will be reserved for non-students.
+The keynote address by Sculley began at 6 p.m. and concluded at 6:45 p.m.
+A Q&A session followed, moderated by Dr. Andy Hillburn, associate professor, TAMIU College of Arts and Sciences, department of Social Sciences.
+A mixer too place thereater on the second floor rotunda.

 Sculley retired as city manager of the City of San Antonio in April 2019 after 14 years as CEO and a total of 45 years in public service in local government management in Kalamazoo, MI; Phoenix, AZ; and San Antonio.
 Currently, she is a consultant with Strategic Partnerships, Inc. and a corporate board member at MGIC.
 Sculley presently serves on the San Antonio Early Matters Task Force, the United Way Campaign Cabinet, and the host committee for The Gurwitz International Piano Competition.